Cloud Experts Documentation

 --ttl=300

-OpenShift Dedicated relies on the Service Usage API (serviceusage.googleapis.com) which is not provided by the Google Private Access restricted VIPexternal link (opens in new tab) .
-To circumvent this, we expose the Service Usage API using the Google Private Access private VIPexternal link (opens in new tab) .
-This is the only service exposed by the Google Private Access private VIP in this tutorial.
+OpenShift Dedicated relies on the Service Usage API (serviceusage.googleapis.com) which is not provided by the Private Google Access restricted VIPexternal link (opens in new tab) .
+To circumvent this, we expose the Service Usage API using the Private Google Access private VIPexternal link (opens in new tab) .
+This is the only service exposed by the Private Google Access private VIP in this tutorial.

 4. Apply the staged record set transaction you started above by running the following command: